SansGuidon/bookmarks/README.md

 * [Atom on Slack](http://atom-slack.herokuapp.com/) - Slack community for Atom Text editor
 * [Automations Tools Bootcamp on Slack](https://automationtools-bootcamp-slack.herokuapp.com/) - Development tools that enable automation of software projects
 * [Code search for Developers](http://codegists.com/search/jenkinsfile-tutorial/) - search for code snippets
+* [Command line fu](http://www.commandlinefu.com/commands/browse) - a place to find those command-line gems that you return to again and again.
+* [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+You can obviously improve the existing ones with your own content.
+It's also inspiring for shell aliases creation

 ## Programmer Humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers